 Spatial Interaction.
 The movement of people, goods, information and money between and among regions, countries and places.

 Spatial Organization.
 The way in which physical and human elements on the Earth's surface are structured.

 Spatial Variation.
 How one place is different from another, deviation in form, condition, appearance, extent.

 These skills and concepts are consistent with the standards articulated in Geography for Life, the national geography content standards.
 (8) They are used to provide a geographic interpretation of several global themes, primarily but not exclusively for the period beginning in 1000 CE.

 * Geographic Question—A question that asks “Where?” and “Why There?”
-Historical Question—A question that asks “When?” and “Why Then?”
+Historic Question—A question that asks “When?” and “Why Then?”

-** Global Positioning Systems (GPS)—A system of satellites and ground stations used to locate precise points on the surface of the earth.
+** Global Positioning System (GPS)—A system of satellites and ground stations used to locate precise points on the surface of the earth.

 *** Geographic Information Systems (GIS)—Information technology systems used to store, analyze, manipulate, and display a wide range of geographic information.

 1 Donald Meinig, The Shaping of America: A Geographical Perspective on 500 Years of American History, [New Haven: Yale University Press, 1987], xv.